The Agent Communication Graph Becomes the Metadata Leak

 The standard should separate live visibility from after-the-fact accountability.
 A verifier may need to check that a task completed.
 A regulator or incident reviewer may need to reconstruct authority later.
 That does not mean every relay, tool server, and dashboard should receive the full call graph during execution.
 The stronger pattern is staged disclosure: minimal metadata during routing, durable commitments for review, and explicit authority for graph reconstruction.

 For teams building around A2A and MCP, this creates concrete checklist items.
 Prefer fresh identifiers when a persistent name is not needed.
 Pad and pace traffic if the workflow class itself is sensitive.
 Keep discovery queries from becoming capability labels for outside registries.
+Treat push notification URLs, task handles, trace IDs, and callback patterns as sensitive when they reveal a workflow.
 Keep tool-call logs useful without turning them into a universal map of sensitive business processes.
 Test with a metadata-only adversary, not only with prompt-injection strings and payload leakage probes.
 Link graph exposure to agent identity, agent logs, source IDs, AI agents, and AI audit trails.

 What This Changes